 Introduces college-level writing, focusing on composing clear, organized paragraphs and short essays.
 Stresses development and support of coherent central ideas with relevant reasoning and examples.
 Offers instruction in the writing process (preparation, organization, development, revision, editing) as well as grammar, punctuation and sentence structure.
 Includes college-level reading and real-world applications.
+Prepares the student for success in ENGL M01A.
 Applies to Associate Degree.